rectorphp/type-perfect/README.md

 }
 ```

-This group makes sure all property fetches and methods call know their type they're called on.
+This group makes sure methods call know their type they're called on.

 :heavy_check_mark:

 <br>

-## 3. Narrow Param Types
+## 4. Narrow Param Types

 The more narrow param type we have, the reliable the code is. `string` beats `mixed`, `int` beats `scalar` and `ExactObject` beats `stdClass`.